-The standard use of wired download images is to allow a binary to be programmed to a device using a method other than direct programming using Serial Wire Debug (SWD).
+The standard use of wired download images is to allow a binary image to be programmed to a device using a method other than direct programming using the Serial Wire Debug (SWD).
 This can be useful when the SWD interface is either disabled or physically inaccessible.
-The basic procedure for downloading a binary to the Apollo4 memory using the wired download option is as follows:
+The basic procedure for downloading a binary to the Apollo5 memory using the wired download option is as follows:

 1. Use create_cust_image_blob.py to wrap the binary (shown here as "application.bin") into a wired download image.
-Here, the input file "wired.ini" contains information about where the application binary should be downloaded.
+Here, the configuration input file "wired.ini" contains information about where the application binary should be downloaded.

-\$ python3 create_cust_image_blob.py -c wired.ini --app_file application.bin --output application_wired.bin
+''' python create_cust_image_blob.py -c wired.ini --app_file application.bin --output application_wired.bin '''

-2. Use the resulting application_wired.bin file with the uart_wired_update.py script to load the application into the Apollo4 memory.
-This will place a copy of application.bin directly into the Apollo4 memory at the address specified in wired.ini.
+2. Use the resulting application_wired.bin file is then transferred using the uart_wired_update.py script to load the application into the Apollo5 memory.
+This will place a copy of application.bin directly into the Apollo5 memory at the address specified in wired.ini configuration file.